 Current income taxes for 2015 consisted primarily of tax expense recorded in jurisdictions with current taxes payable.
 Deferred income taxes for 2015 consisted primarily of net deferred income tax for changes in temporary differences in various jurisdictions.
 Our income tax expense of \$42.2 million for 2015 was negatively impacted by taxable foreign exchange impacts arising from the weakening of the Malaysian ringgit and Chinese renminbi relative to the U.S. dollar (our functional currency), which resulted in a net income tax expense of \$12.2 million for 2015.
-Our functional and reporting currency is the U.S. dollar; however, our income tax expense is computed based on taxable income determined in the currency of the country of origin.
-As a result, foreign currency translation differences impact our income tax expense from period to period.
+Our functional and reporting currency is the U.S. dollar; however, our income tax expense is computed based on taxable income tax expense from period to period.
 There was no net tax impact associated with the \$12.2 million non-cash impairment charge we recorded in the fourth quarter of 2015 (discussed above).